ouspg/CryptoCourse-return-template/Week5/README.md

 # Answer template for Crypto course, week 5

-Add your answers into this template, answer every question from the instruction repository to get full points.
+Add your work into this template, make every task from the instruction repository to get full points.
 If screenshots are required, add them to `img` folder, and reference as Markdown allows.
 If your own code is required, you can add it to this document by using 'code blocks' or create own `src` folder, and add code into it, in case there is a plenty of it.
 In general, you have freedom to express your work as you please.

  **Remember to mention/reference all your attachments in this main document!**